tajwarTX/AQUArim/README.md

 ![main name banner icclm](https://github.com/user-attachments/assets/db33ed1b-8e17-4d06-b3c5-0e979dd02086)

-### This repository is the collection of engineering materials pertaining to AQUARIM, a self-driving vehicle model developed by Team mechaScratch_404, participating in the 2023 WRO International Final (Future Engineers) from BANGLADESH.
+### This repository contains the engineering materials for AQUARIM, a self-driving sewage cleaning robot developed by Team X Fanatic.
+AQUARIM is designed to support the vision of a smart Bangladesh by addressing the persistent issue of urban flooding in Dhaka.
+Even minor rainfall can cause significant flooding in this developed city, disrupting daily life, halting supply distribution, and preventing government employees and students from commuting.
+Such disruptions hinder the progress toward a smart Bangladesh.
+Team X Fanatic is proud to present AQUARIM at the 2024 ICCLM (ICT Olympiad) representing Mirzapur Cadet College.
 ----

 ## Team Members: